-- (a) The systematic error for each test run must be within the acceptance tolerances for the test load as specified in Table N.3.2. - (b) The standard deviation of the results shall not exceed one-ninth (1/9) of the Maximum Allowable Variation (MAV) for specific package weights (3 standard deviations cannot exceed one-third (1/3) of the MAV value) as required in the 4th supplement to the 3rd Edition of Handbook 133 dated October 1994 as specified below.
-This value does not change regardless of whether acceptance, or maintenance tolerances are being applied to the device under test. - (i) For U.S. Department of Agriculture (USDA) inspected meat and poultry products packaged at a plant subject to inspection by the USDA Food Safety and Inspection Service, use Table 2-9, U.S. Department of Agriculture, Meat and Poultry, Groups and Lower Limits for Individual Packages, or
+(a) The systematic error for each test run must be within the acceptance tolerances for the test load as specified in Table N.3.2.

+(b) The standard deviation of the results shall not exceed one-ninth (1/9) of the Maximum Allowable Variation (MAV) for specific package weights (3 standard deviations cannot exceed one-third (1/3) of the MAV value) as required in the 4th Edition of NIST Handbook 133.
+This value does not change regardless of whether acceptance, or maintenance tolerances are being applied to the device under test.

+(i) For U.S. Department of Agriculture (USDA) inspected meat and poultry products packaged at a plant subject to inspection by the USDA Food

+Safety and Inspection Service, use Table 2-9, U.S. Department of Agriculture, Meat and Poultry, Groups and Lower Limits for Individual Packages, or

-- (ii) for all other packages with a labeled net quantity in terms of weight use Table 2-5, Maximum Allowable Variations for Packages Labeled by Weight. - (iii) For all packages with a labeled net quantity in terms of liquid or dry volume use Table 2-6, Maximum Allowable Variations for Packages Labeled by Liquid or Dry Volume.
+(ii) for all other packages with a labeled net quantity in terms of weight use Table 2-5, Maximum Allowable Variations for Packages Labeled by Weight.

+(iii) For all packages with a labeled net quantity in terms of liquid or dry volume use Table 2-6, Maximum Allowable Variations for Packages Labeled by Liquid or Dry Volume.